jeanslack/Videomass/Pages/Packages/Linux.md

 ## Mageia 8

+Exists a third-party repository for Mageia 8 that have a rpm package for videomass.
+The repository comes from [BlogDrake](https://blogdrake.net/) The Official Community for Spanish Talking Users.

-First you have to configure the Official [Mageia](https://www.mageia.org/en/) repositories then:
+To add this repo, first you have to configure the Official [Mageia](https://www.mageia.org/en/) repositories then:

 For i586 - 32bit systems
 {: .fs-3 .text-grey-dk-100}

 ```
+su -
 urpmi.addmedia --wget --distrib https://ftp.blogdrake.net/mageia/mageia8/i586
 urpmi videomass
 exit